eugeniogiusti/zabbix-datacenter-monitoring/README.md

 Database Name: zabbix
 User: zabbix
-Password: Password2025! # Change this password within the script if necessary
+Password: Password2025! # Change this password within the script if necessary | line 38 of the script | CREATE USER 'zabbix'@'localhost' IDENTIFIED BY 'Password2025!';

 Follow the steps to finish the setup.